pythonkid2/DevOps-Practice/Q&A/git_jenkins_selenium_docker.md

 **git pull and git fetch**

-git pull: This command is used to fetch the changes from the remote repository and merge them into your local branch.
+**git pull**: This command is used to fetch the changes from the remote repository and merge them into your local branch.
 It is essentially a combination of git fetch and git merge.
 When you run git pull, it automatically fetches the changes from the remote branch and merges them into your current local branch.

-            git pull <remote>
+            git pull <remote>        git fetch <remote>

-git fetch: This command only fetches the changes from the remote repository and stores them in your local repository, without automatically merging them into your current branch.
+**git fetch**: This command only fetches the changes from the remote repository and stores them in your local repository, without automatically merging them into your current branch.
 It allows you to see what changes are present in the remote branch and gives you the opportunity to decide how to integrate those changes into your local branch.

-            git fetch <remote>

 **git log**

 The git log command is used to display the commit history in the repository.
 It shows the commit logs starting from the latest commit, allowing you to view information such as commit hashes, author details, dates, and commit messages.
-Here's an example of how to use it: $ git log
+Here's an example of how to use it: $ **git log**

 git log using various options.
-For example, you can use options like **--oneline** to display each commit on a single line or --graph to visualize the commit history as a graph.
+For example, you can use options like **--oneline** to display each commit on a single line or **--graph** to visualize the commit history as a graph.

 **Git stash**